Beyond Sgr A* and M87*: Sub-Microarcsecond Black Hole Shadow Detection via Lunar-based Extremely Long Baseline Interferometry: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the National Natural Science Foundation of China (Grant No. 12325302, 11933007), the Key Research Program of Frontier Sciences, CAS (grant no. ZDBS-LY-SLH011), and the Shanghai Pilot Program for Basic Research, Chinese Academy of Sciences, Shanghai Branch (JCYJ-SHFY-2021-013).
+We thank Dr. Dhanya G. Nair for comments.
+This work is supported by the National Natural Science Foundation of China (Grant No. 12325302, 11933007), the National Science and Technology Major Project (2024ZD1100601), the Key Research Program of Frontier Sciences, CAS (grant no. ZDBS-LY-SLH011), and the Shanghai Pilot Program for Basic Research, Chinese Academy of Sciences, Shanghai Branch (JCYJ-SHFY-2021-013).
+LL is supported by the International Collaboration Project on Space VLBI, \textsl{Key Technologies in Space VLBI Data Processing} ( Project No. ZA06).
+YM is supported by the National Key R\&D Program of China (grant no. 2023YFE0101200), the National Natural Science Foundation of China (grant no. 1273022, 12511540053), and the Shanghai municipality orientation program of basic research for international scientists (grant no. 22JC1410600).